kailash-manasarovar/statement/docs/timeline/2021/october.md

 - I look for some part time work so I don't get really bored and have to leave.
 - I find a job with a company CoderPad who I do a few hours with each week on contract while everyone is ignoring me at ConsenSys.
 - I'm adding this because I'm wondering if this was a salmon mousse operation, designed to keep me in the company while I'm lured back to Spain and at the same time manipulated into fancying the CEO, offsites pending.
-- Were they going to set Lubin up before they did Musk?
+- Were they planning on setting Lubin up before Musk?
+- Notably, Lubin cancelled *all* offsites shortly after this.
+- Did someone warn him?

 ### Manipulated romantic attraction to the CEO